 At the Sun Bar we found Charles Webb and his partner.
-He was a film promoter, and his wife seemed to spend all the money he made with a mad speed on younger guys.
-He was obsessed with making enough to cover all these costs, he ran relentlessly after any money he saw.
-This resulted in this worried, hurried side, which was slightly creepy.
+He was in film marketing, and his wife seemed to spend all the money he made with a mad speed on younger guys.
+He was obsessed with making enough to cover all these costs, and he shot relentlessly after any money he saw.
+This resulted in a worried, hurried side, which was slightly creepy.
 He’d been Elsa’s lover for a long time, because she wasn’t a particularly greedy woman, and her carefreeness in that sense made him happy.

 – I’ve got some news, my friend.
 Anne and me, we’re getting married on the fifth of october.

 He looked at them one after the other, completely dazed.
 I was delighted.
 His partner was put out – she’d always fancied my dad a bit.

 – Wow, congratulations! shouted Webb finally, his voice ringing out in the bar.
 What a great idea!
-Dear you’ve landed yourself with a right lout, you’re both magnificent!… What a lad!… We’ve got to celebrate.
+Anne dear, you’ve landed yourself with a right idiot, you’re both magnificent!… That’s my boy!… We’ve got to celebrate.

 Anne smiled, calm and relaxed.
 Then suddenly I saw Webb’s face brighten, and I didn’t look away:

 – Elsa, my god, is that Elsa Mackenbourg?
 She hasn’t seen me.
-Raymond have you seen how hot she is now?
+Raymond have you seen her, she looks glorious!

-– She is, isn’t she, said my dad, like a happy new owner.
+– Doesn’t she? said my dad, like a happy new owner.